 Melissa surprised me with a Solo Stove Yukon fire pit last year for Christmas.
 Since the day I unpacked it from the box and lit my first fire, I've continued to be impressed with the Solo Stove brand.

-So when I heard there was a Solo Stove Grill available, I knew I had to get my hands on this product to see how it performs.
+So when I heard there was a Solo Stove Ultimate Grill available, I knew I had to get my hands on this product to see how it performs and find out if it's anything like the Solo Stove fire pits.

 We were filled with all sorts of questions at first.